frank038/SimpleFM/README.md

 # SimpleFM
 V. 0.9.9

-A file manager written in PyQt5.
+A file manager written with PyQt5.

 Requirements:
 - python3 at least 3.3